11ty/11ty-website/docs/languages/ejs.md

 ## Set your own Library instance

+{% addedin "0.3.0" %}

-_New in Eleventy `v0.3.0`:_ As an escape mechanism for advanced usage, pass in your own instance of the EJS library using the Configuration API.
+As an escape mechanism for advanced usage, pass in your own instance of the EJS library using the Configuration API.

 ```js
 module.exports = function(eleventyConfig) {